akela-lang/akela/src/akela-run-test/test-cases/const-nat.md

 # Test Suite
-Const declaration and const use of Int
+Const declaration and const use of Nat

 ```cent
   TestSuite {